 This component requires you to produce a programmed solution to a problem with a GUI.
 You must analyse the problem, design a solution to the problem, develop a final programmed solution, test the solution and give suggestions for further development of the solution.
-You will be required to produce a refinements to show understanding of the requirements, changes carried out and discuss strengths and weaknesses to approached used to meet the requirements.
+Throughout the production of the solution you are required to produce a refinement log that evidences the development of the solution.